 Currently, the Crisis Stabilization Bed Program and Union House, a youth-specific shelter, is only offered to those aged 16 and over.
 Those under that age category, who are disconnected from their families, have nowhere to turn and are falling through the cracks.
-The police and social services are solutions this ever-increasing issue.
+The police and social seems are smaller to address this ever-increasing issue.